COVID-19 information for international students

 - clearing Canada Customs

 Check the airport websites for updates about any anticipated delays.
-Some airports are experiencing delays due to current COVID-19 protocols.
+Some airports are experiencing long delays.

 UPDATED: June 13, 2022